wgsl-tooling-wg/wesl-spec/README.md

 Finally, only importable items need to be mangled.

 For name mangling, we introduce the concept of a **absolute module identifier**.
-This is an ID that is relative to the root of the project, and is unique for each module.
-For example `my::lighting` would be `my_lighting`.
-Relative paths are resolved to absolute module identifiers.
-Underscores are used as separators.
+This is an ID that is relative to the nearest *package*, and is unique for each module.
+For example, given a file `my/geom/sphere.wgsl`, and a package `my`, then the absolute module identifier is `my_geom_sphere`.
+It is always this, regardless of how the file is imported.
 If a file or folder name already contains an underscore, it is replaced by two underscores.

 The name mangling scheme is as follows:
 1. Underscores are used as separators.
 If a name already contains an underscore, it is replaced by two underscores.